Skip to content

 We are not a service provider.
 To access support services, please visit our directory.
 If you are in distress, call or text 9-8-8.

-A growing body of evidence shows that neurofeedback can help to treat PTSD and other mental health issues.
+A growing body of evidence shows that neurofeedback can help to treat posttraumatic stress disorder (PTSD) and other mental health issues.
 It trains people to self-regulate areas of the brain that may not be functioning well in the aftermath of trauma.
-This might include PTSD symptoms like emotional reactivity or intensity, feeling on edge, vivid re-experiencing or flashbacks of the traumatic event, avoidance, disturbances in sleep and negative alterations in thoughts and moods.
+This might include PTSD symptoms such as emotional reactivity or intensity, feeling on edge, vivid re-experiencing or flashbacks of the traumatic event, avoidance, disturbances in sleep and negative alterations in thoughts and moods.

 A neurofeedback clinical trial was recently completed by researchers at the Atlas Institute, the University of Ottawa, Western University and the University of Geneva.
 At the end of the study, over 60% of participants no longer met diagnostic criteria for PTSD, with significant decreases in PTSD symptoms after receiving the neurofeedback treatment.